Best Organic Cloth Pads

 Made in South Korea from 100% Organic Cotton

-These reusable pads are made in South Korea from 100% organic cotton.
+These reusable pads are made in South Korea.
 There are a variety of size options, from a pantyliner to extra-large ones that are suitable for overnight use.
 The best part is the leakproof inner layer which is designed to prevent embarrassing leaks.

 More Information and Where to Buy

 #4 Organic Washable Cloth Pads: Sckoon Organic

-Next up on our list of the best organic cloth menstrual pads are these ones from Sckoon Organic.
+Next up on our list of the best organic cotton pads are these ones from Sckoon Organic.
 The company also makes one of our favourite menstrual cups, the Sckooncup, as well as a line of period underwear.

 These organic cloth pads are well designed and most women report that it stays in place quite well, even during exercise.
 They have some decent reviews on Amazon and most women try them seem pretty happy with Sckoon Cloth Pads.